The NHS is to start offering people HIV injections every two months to keep the virus at bay.

-National Institute for Health and Care Excellence (NICE) recommends offering the antiretroviral drugs cabotegravir and rilpivirine in England and Wales after trials proved they work as effectively as daily tablets.
+National Institute for Health and Care Excellence (NICE) is offering the antiretroviral drugs cabotegravir and rilpivirine in England and Wales after trials proved they work as effectively as daily tablets.

-It is the first long-acting, injectable treatment for adults with HIV.
+It is the first long-acting, injectable treatment for adults.

 Approximately 100,000 people have HIV in Britain.
 An estimated 13,000 people in England will be eligible for the treatment, which will replace daily pills.